nanis/Crypt-SSLeay/README.md

 Work on Crypt::SSLeay has been continued only to provide https support for the LWP (libwww-perl) libraries.

-## ENVIRONMENT VARIABLES
+## Environment Variables

-The following environment variables change the way "Crypt::SSLeay" and "Net::SSL" behave.
+the following environment variables change the way "Crypt::SSLeay" and "Net::SSL" behave.

 ### Proxy Support